-The Roadway Safety Institute is a regional University Transportation Center established in 2013 that conducts research focused on user-centered transportation safety systems.
+The Roadway Safety Institute was established in late 2013 to conduct research focused on user-centered transportation safety systems.

-Driven by the goal of preventing crashes to reduce fatalities and life-changing injuries, the Institute will conduct research on regional issues related to traffic safety system approaches and high-risk road users.
+Driven by the goal of preventing crashes to reduce fatalities and life-changing injuries, the Institute conducts research on regional and national issues related to traffic safety systems and high-risk road users.

-The Institute is a collaboration between the University of Minnesota, the University of Akron, the University of Illinois at Urbana-Champaign, Southern Illinois University Edwardsville, and Western Michigan University.
+The Institute is built on the strong fdoundation of safety-related research, education, and outreach conducted at the University of Minnesota's Intelligent Transportation Systems Institute and Center for Transportation Studies as well as at consortium members the University of Akron, the University of Illinois at Urbana-Champaign, Southern Illinois University Edwardsville, and Western Michigan University.